+Project management steps

 Project management is undertaken in different steps in order to improve control and quality.
-IALA Guideline G1150 provides an overview of the five project management phases and the key areas for consideration as they relate to VTS:
+Guideline G1150 provides an overview of the five project management phases and the key areas for consideration as they relate to VTS:

-Initiating, Planning, Implementing, Controlling and Closing.
+Initiating

+Planning

+Implementing

+Controlling

+Closing.

-It is noted that before completing each stage to define functional and performance requirements, these results could be re-evaluated by the risk assessment and cost benefit analysis.
+It is noted that before completing each stage to define functional and performance requirements, these results could be re-evaluated by risk assessment and cost benefit analysis.
 The core practice in the planning phase is finalising the requirements.
 This involves combining the relevant operational requirements with the functional and performance requirements, without unintentionally restricting flexibility in the implementation.

 It is important to write well-structured, individual requirement statements within the published requirements documentation.